 Returns the status line, a list of headers, and an port which contains the contents of the response.
+The port's content must be consumed before the connection is used further.

 If close? is #t, then the connection will be closed following the response parsing.
 If close? is #f, then the connection is only closed if the server instructs the client to do so.